Website Terms & Conditions and General Terms & Conditions

 Reserved parking space will be available, with regard to site and health and safety restrictions, to those with mobility difficulties.

-A front of house assistant will be able to assist as required.
+A front-of-house assistant will be able to assist as required.

 They will communicate with door staff, to alert them to any arrangements that may be required in advance of the individual going into the tent.